SharePoint/sp-dev-docs/docs/general-development/sharepoint-workflow-fundamentals.md

 ## SharePoint workflow interop
 <a name="bkm_InteropBridge"> </a>

-SharePoint workflow interop enables SharePoint 2010 workflows (which are built on Windows Workflow Foundation 3) to be called from SharePoint 2013 workflows, which are based on Windows Workflow Foundation 4.
+SharePoint workflow interop enables SharePoint 2010 workflows (which are built on Windows Workflow Foundation 3) to be called from SharePoint workflows, which are based on Windows Workflow Foundation 4.
 This allows you to execute 2010 workflows from within 2013 workflows.

-This is important because you may have SharePoint 2010 that you may use to reuse in conjunction with your SharePoint 2013 workflows.
-Additionally, you may wish to use activities or features from SharePoint 2010, which are not yet implemented in SharePoint 2013
+This is important because you may have SharePoint 2010 that you may use to reuse in conjunction with your SharePoint workflows.
+Additionally, you may wish to use activities or features from SharePoint 2010, which are not yet implemented in SharePoint

-For a full discussion of SharePoint workflow interop, see  [Use workflow interop for SharePoint 2013](use-workflow-interop-for-sharepoint.md).
+For a full discussion of SharePoint workflow interop, see  [Use workflow interop for SharePoint](use-workflow-interop-for-sharepoint.md).